mcore1976/sim7000gpstracker/README.md

 # sim7000gpstracker
 This is simple GPS vehicle tracker base on SIMCOM SIM7000E/G/A module.
-Works for all GSM/LTE-M/NB-IOT networks around the globe
+Works for all GSM/LTE-M/NB-IOT networks around the globe - see video here : https://www.youtube.com/watch?v=4B5GHRsYm28

 DIY cheap GPS motorbike/car tracker based on  ATMEGA 328P (arduino uno chip)  using SIMCOM : SIM7000E/SIM7000G/SIM7000A module from China (includes GPS and GNSS function).
 The total cost is below 40USD ( as in 2020, BK-7000 module costs 25$ ) and positioning accuracy is ~1-20 meters ( tested in Europe location).
 The BK-7000 dev board can be bought here : http://www.and-global.com/index.php/product/SIM7000G%20breakout.html or https://and-global.en.alibaba.com/